-Table 1 provides a list of all parameters involved in the workflow indicating those to be optimized from a practical user viewpoint without the expertise of hardware development.
+Table 1 provides a list of all parameters involved in the workflow, indicating those to be optimized from a practical user viewpoint without the expertise of hardware development.
 In the next section, we qualitatively describe all the relevant parameters involved in DNP experimental setting and identify the parameters which could potentially impact the analytical performance of the d-DNP workflow for the analysis of metabolic mixtures at natural 13C abundance.

 Most of these parameters are interdependent.
 Therefore, instead of a sequential, one-by-one optimization of these parameters, the ideal strategy would consist in testing all (or many) possible parameter combinations.
-However, it would require a number of experimental attempts that would be unrealistic with respect to the liquid Helium consumption, considering that 3 experiments for each condition would be required to evaluate the repeatability.
-Therefore, we have divided all the parameters into 4 main operational subunits that we optimized in two layers i.e.: i) a systematic investigation with no repetition to find out the optimum combinations of impactful parameters on a sensitivity basis, ii) an evaluation of the repeatability on the basis of three experiments for the most sensitive conditions.
+However, it would require a number of experimental attempts that would be unrealistic with respect to the liquid helium consumption, considering that three experiments for each condition would be required to evaluate the repeatability.
+Therefore, we have divided all the parameters into four main operational subunits that we optimized in two layers, i.e. (i) a systematic investigation with no repetition to find out the optimum combinations of impactful parameters on a sensitivity basis and (ii) an evaluation of the repeatability on the basis of three experiments for the most sensitive conditions.

-3. Experiments and parameters
+3 Experiments and parameters

 In this section, we sequentially describe the different steps of the experiment, highlighting the key parameters in the perspective of application to the sensitive and repeatable analysis of metabolite mixtures at natural 13C abundance.
+Numbers in paragraph titles refer to the numbering of parameters in Table 1.

-A. Sample preparation
+3.1 Sample preparation (a)

-The d-DNP sample preparation procedure is essential to enable uniform nuclear spin polarization across the sample at a cryogenic temperature, which in turn affects the achievable sensitivity and repeatability(El Daraï and Jannin, 2021).
+The d-DNP sample preparation procedure is essential to enable uniform nuclear spin polarization across the sample at a cryogenic temperature, which in turn affects the achievable sensitivity and repeatability (El Daraï and Jannin, 2021).
 A standard sample preparation protocol is required with a careful choice of parameters.
-Based on previous d-DNP studies and on our own experience, we identified three potentially important parameters that could impact the d-DNP workflow and should be optimized: "DNP juice" composition, ripening time, and Polarizing agent (PA) concentration(Plainchont et al., 2018; Köckenberger, 2014; Elliott et al., 2021).
-For the experimental optimization and evaluation of the d-DNP workflow, a mixture of three common metabolites at natural 13C abundance (alanine, sodium acetate, sodium pyruvate) was prepared, each at a 5 mM concentration, which is representative of the concentration of major metabolites in extracts.
-Sodium 3-trimethylsilylpropionate-d4 (Na-TSP-d4; 98% D; 20 mM) was added as an internal standard, as previously reported(Dey et al., 2020).
-For DNP experiments, these chemicals were dissolved in a glassy matrix along with the polarizing agent (PA), 4-hydroxy-2,2,6,6-tetramethylpiperidine-1-oxyl (TEMPOL).
+Based on previous d-DNP studies and on our own experience, we identified three potentially important parameters that could impact the d-DNP workflow and should be optimized: "DNP juice" composition, ripening time, and polarizing agent (PA) concentration (Plainchont et al., 2018; Köckenberger, 2014; Elliott et al., 2021).
+For the experimental optimization and evaluation of the d-DNP workflow, a mixture of three common metabolites at natural 13C abundance (L-alanine, sodium acetate, and sodium pyruvate) was prepared, each at a 5 mM concentration, which is representative of the concentration of major metabolites in extracts.
+Sodium 3-trimethylsilylpropionated4 (Na-TSP-d4; 98 % D; 20 mM) was added as an internal standard, as previously reported (Dev et al., 2020).
+For DNP experiments, these chemicals were dissolved in a glassy matrix along with the polarizing agent (PA), 4-hydroxy-2,2,6,6tetramethylpiperidine-1-oxyl (TEMPOL).
 To ensure optimal solubility, samples were stirred for 60 s with a mechanical stirrer.
 Sample sonication was also evaluated by sonicating the sample for 60 s before inserting the sample into the polarizer, but it did not impact the polarization efficiency.